The Alps are long. About 1200 km long. Unfortunately, the mountain range is still not quite long enough, since it stops just short of Vienna.

 The Schneeberg mountain is the easiest to reach by public transport.

 Basically, you catch a train to “Puchberg am Schneeberg” from the Hauptbahnhof (main station) in Vienna.
-You have to change once in Wiener Neustadt, but the whole journey only takes about 90 minutes.
+You typically have to change once in Wiener Neustadt, but the whole trip only takes about 90 minutes.

 The town Puchberg am Schneeberg is a little over an hour’s drive from the centre of Vienna (traffic notwithstanding).
-Check their official tourism website for directions, plus up-to-date info on facilities, costs etc..
+Check their official tourism website for directions, plus up-to-date info on facilities, costs, getting there etc..

 Semmering